gorazdko/e-Paper/RaspberryPi_JetsonNano/python/README.md

 ----

-LifeHash modules were generated with the following script:
+LifeHash modules were pre-generated with the following script:

 ```python